haxwins/gameoflife/README.md

 # Creating own board

 You can set own board by define each cells as alive cell.
-Set thoes in code before life function. i and j are co-ordinates of a cell.
+Set thoes in code before life function. i and j are co-ordinates of a cell
 ```
 board[i][j] = 1;
 ```